Lumesque/project-unnamed/README.md

 ```bash
 zig build docs
 ```
-The generaed documentation will be in the local **html** directory.
+The generated documentation will be in the local **html** directory.